rpm-software-management/rpm-web/user_doc/dependency_generators.md

 ```

 File attribute matches are the names of the fileattr rules which matched for the file, and that's where rule troubleshooting typically starts: a file with no attributes will not have any dependencies attached...

-## Open Questions
-* Passing the package version might be handy for interpreted languages that don't have support for versioned Requires: (like Python imports).
-This way the Provides: could get the version of the package and other packages could at least manually require a version (rage).

 ## Examples
 * [File attributes shipped with RPM](https://github.com/rpm-software-management/rpm/tree/master/fileattrs)